 Step 3: Next, right-click EnableSuperfetch that appears on the right.
 Change the value to 0 at the entry to disable Superfetch feature.
 Finally, click OK.

 Step 1: Press the Windows key on your keyboard to open the Start Menu and type cmd, then right-click the Command Prompt feature in the displayed results and select Run as administrator.

-Step 2: In the Command Prompt window, enter the following command line and press Enter to turn off the Superfetch service.
+Step 2: In the Command Prompt window, enter the following command line and press Enter to disable the Superfetch service.

 sc stop “SysMain” & sc config “SysMain” start=disabled